 Roman engineers brought water into the city by building water bridges called aqueducts.
 Nine aqueducts provided the Roman people with 38 million gallons of water every day.
-Parts of the Roman aqueduct system still supply water to fountains in Rome.
+Parts of the ancient Roman aqueduct system still supply water to fountains in Rome.

 The Romans built many huge stadiums called amphitheaters.
 People would gather in amphitheaters to watch shows with clowns, jugglers and acrobats.

-Some Roman entertainment was very cruel.
+Some Roman entertainment was cruel.
 People would watch fights between wild animals and gladiators.
 Gladiators were usually slaves or criminals who fought with swords against animals or one another.
 A skillful gladiator might win his freedom by defeating an opponent.
 More often, the gladiators lost their lives.